I have arthritis and PMR but I don't like to take pills for pain. I use this turmeric ginger tonic, instead.

 - Put a kettle full of water on, so it's boiling when you're ready for it.
 Or just bring 14 cups of water to a boil.

 - Thoroughly wash the ginger and turmeric.
 They say that roots are more susceptible to chemicals and pesticides in the soil, so rinse thoroughly.

-- Scrape all the grated bits into a your bowl, then add a tablespoon of whole black peppercorns, a kettle full of boiling water, and cover.
+- Scrape all the grated bits into a your bowl, then add a tablespoon of whole black peppercorns, a kettle full (about 7 cups) of boiling water, and cover.

 - Put another kettle on, and when it's boiling, add that in, then replace the cover.
 This makes a final ratio of 14 cups of water to two cups of grated roots.

 - If you want to use honey to sweeten the drink, I recommend adding it now since it will dissolve nicely in the hot liquid.
 But if you don't plan on drinking it as soon as possible, I recommend adding the sweet stuff later, as needed, to avoid fermentation.

 - Let this concoction steep for 8–12 hours.
 I make it at night and let it sit on the counter, unrefrigerated, until morning.

 - In the morning, I use an immersion blender to macerate the stuff yet again.
 I think you could use a regular blender, too, but I wonder if that might break up the peppercorns too much and make the stuff too spicy?

 - Pour the liquid through a sieve to remove all solid matter, then cover and store in the refrigerator.
 The strainer I use lets some cloudy material through—it seems like a good idea to drink as much of the root as possible.
 Use the syrup as needed: See instructions below for mixing a cold tonic or soda.

 Prep time: 30 minutes — Steep time: up to 12 hours — Yield: about 12 servings